 Sound judgment is essential and is perhaps one of the most crucial assets required of a director.
 Exercising sound judgment requires a director to think about things clearly, calmly, and in an orderly fashion so that a good decision can be made.

 Most importantly, a director should consider all the facts and opinions so that each decision is fair and reasonable under the circumstances.
 If a topic needs more investigation, research, or discussion, the director must recognize the need and advocate for it, including involving professionals on matters that are outside of the board's expertise.

 In other words, directors should apply their own experience and general knowledge to each situation in order to make the best decision under the circumstances, but also recognize their limitations and bring in experts to supplement as needed.

 Financial stability is essential to the success of an association.
 A director should always seek to establish sound fiscal policies, help develop a workable budget, and continually look for ways to carry out the purposes of the association in a responsible manner.

-Directors of an owners' association play a very important role in the successful operation of the association.
+Directors of community associations play a very important role in the successful administration, management, and operation of the association.
 A successful director will be open and honest, ethical, reasonable, and financially prudent.

-Ward and Smith, P.A. has a dedicated Community Associations Practice Group with attorneys experienced in representing associations, association members, and developers in all matters related to the creation and operation of community associations.
-We are happy to speak with you regarding these or other topics regarding the operation of your association.
+Ward and Smith has a dedicated Community Associations Practice Group with attorneys experienced in representing associations and developers in all matters related to the creation and operation of community associations.
+We are happy to speak with you regarding best practices or other topics regarding the operation of your association.